What can you find in Special Collections?

 How can you access Special Collections materials?

-To retrieve Special Collections materials, follow the signs on the second floor of Smith Library Center to the Special Collections office - Room 254.
-These collections are open from 9:30 to 12:30 and 1:30 to 4:30, Monday through Friday.
+To retrieve Special Collections materials, follow the signs on the second floor of Smith Library Center to the Special Collections office suite 241 - just come in and pop your head into one of the two offices!
+Don't worry that you're interruping!
+The collections are open from 9:30 to 12:30 and 1:30 to 4:30, Monday through Friday.
 The Special Collections staff will have you sign in and then they will retrieve the items for you.
 You can study the materials you requested in the reading room, which is labeled on the map as John G. Tower Library.

 VISIT OUR WEBPAGE for contact information and more!

-Archives can primarily be searched from a database that is accessible in Special Collections, but books can be located through the same Voyager online catalog that you use to find materials in the main library.
-You can limit your Voyager search results to only items from Special Collections in one of two ways:
+Archives can primarily be searched from a database that is accessible in Special Collections, but books can be located through the same online catalog that you use to find materials in the main library.
+You may discover special collections materials while searching the online catalog, but if you want to deliberately search just special collections materials, use the special search box at our WEBPAGE - or ask for help in special collections.
+We're eager to help students and researchers find what they need.